ros-navigation/docs.nav2.org/tutorials/docs/get_backtrace.rst

 - Launch normally with ``ros2 launch nav2_bringup tb3_simulation_launch.py use_composition:=False``.
 A seperate xterm window will open with the proccess of intrest running in gdb.

 .. note::
-  Turning off compositio has serious performance impacts.
+  Turning off composition has serious performance impacts.
 If this is important to you please follow "From Large Project".

 .. code-block:: bash